Graveyard slot: Weekend mornings and afternoons

 As has been the case since the beginning of television, the major networks have also generally programmed weekend afternoons with sporting events.
 That being the case, particularly when no sporting events are airing (either from the networks or from syndicated distributors such as Raycom Sports), there is very little incentive to watch television after news and educational programs (on Saturday mornings) or political talk shows (on Sunday mornings) end, especially when a local team—particularly an NFL or college football team of either local or regional interest, or a local team from another sport in their leagues' respective postseasons—is airing on one station, prompting other stations to outright refuse to put on competitive programming.

 Consequently, most stations in this situation air little-watched syndicated fare (often with pre-sold barter advertising), higher-profile syndicated reruns (occasionally airing as filler outside of their regular weekend slots), and paid programming in this slot, and often use this time period to air educational and public affairs programming mandated either by station groups or federal broadcast regulations.
 Many stations also use this time period to broadcast specialty news and advertorial programs including local lifestyle and real estate presentation shows, as well as regional lifestyle programs (such as Texas Country Reporter, which has been a weekend staple on most television stations serving the U.S. state of Texas since the 1970s).
+For parts of the 1990s after losing NFL rights, CBS and NBC aired movies in the late afternoons if they did not carry sports content.
 Prior to 2016, when it was not carrying content from sister network ESPN, ABC aired reality programming reruns in the late afternoon slot (such as Million Dollar Mind Game).
+Some stations also preempt such network programs to air on tape delay episodes of syndicated programs affected by special news coverage or TV specials from earlier in the week.